jerickjoe111/launch-school/JS230/04_libraries.md

 ```

 3. Register any partial template (templates that can be used by other templates) with `Handlebars.registerPartial(partialName, partialHTMLCode)`.
 4. Inject return value of function from step 2 (compiled HTML code) called with a _context_ argument into the page, as the inner HTML of an element.
-Each property between curly braces in the template will be replaced on the HTML by the value of that property from the passed context object.
+Each property between curly braces in the template will be replaced in the HTML by the value of that property from the passed context object.

 Handlebars syntax: